TaffarelJr/.template-nuget-package/CONTRIBUTING.md

 This project and everyone participating in it is governed by the [Code of Conduct][coc].
 By participating, you're expected to uphold this code.
-Please report unacceptable behavior to the repository owners.
+Please report unacceptable behavior to the repo owners.

+## Style Guides

+This project follows a set of style guides to ensure code quality and consistency.
+For detailed information, please refer to the [Style Guides][styleGuides] document.
+All contributors are expected to follow these guidelines when submitting code changes.

 ## I Have a Question